 SITUATION IN BALI:

-- All citizens and visitors are asked to stay at home, work from home and follow the guidelines of “SOCIAL DISTANCING”.
+- All citizens and visitors are asked to social distance.

-- When outside from your home it is mandatory to wear a face mask.
+- When in public areas it is mandatory to wear a face mask.

 - Major events have been cancelled and the governor has instructed the Balinese to stay away from mass events (religions and non-religious).